Weight loss injections in stomach

 Key Takeaways

-• 2 and the effect lasts about three months.
+• The effect lasts approximately three months.

-• FDA-approved options for weight loss injections include semaglutide (Wegovy) and liraglutide (Saxenda).
+• include semaglutide (Wegovy) and liraglutide (Saxenda).

 Understanding Weight Loss Injections and Their Mechanisms